 At UNT Dallas, full-time undergraduate students pay the same amount for university tuition and fees in a fall or spring semester regardless of how many hours they take.
 Students are considered full-time once they register for 12 hours or more.
-More information is available at Accounts.UNTDallas.edu.
+More information is available at untdallas.edu/sbs.